 - Penetration testing: Penetration testing is on the security testing which helps in identifying vulnerabilities in a system.

-- Risk Assessment: It involves analysis of possible risk in the system.
+- Risk Assessment: It involves the analysis of possible risks in the system.
 Risks are classified as Low, Medium and High.

 - Security Auditing:Complete inspection of systems and applications to detect vulnerabilities.

 Ans.
-SOAP or Simple Object Access Protocol is a XML-based protocol through which applications exchange information over HTTP.
-XML requests are send by web services in SOAP format then a SOAP client sends a SOAP message to the server.
+SOAP or Simple Object Access Protocol is an XML-based protocol through which applications exchange information over HTTP.
+XML requests are sent by web services in SOAP format then a SOAP client sends a SOAP message to the server.
 The server responds back again with a SOAP message along with the requested service.

 Web Services Description Language (WSDL): is an XML formatted language used by UDDI.
 “Web Services Description Language describes Web services and how to access them”.